 Pre-Application

 Conference

 Submittal

 Submittal

 Review and

-Review and

-Review and
+Review a

-Revision

-Application

-Trustees

 Figure 4.O Summary of the Administrative Adjustment Procedure

 An application for an administrative adjustment shall be submitted in accordance with Section 3.05.

 After receiving a complete application, the Community Development Director shall have up to thirty (30) days to review the application pursuant to Sections 3.06.